maxwellmandela/php-recurrence/README.md

     'interval' => 2,
     'freq' => 'WEEKLY',

-    // how many times a week
-    'recurrence_count' => 3,
+    // how many times a week for a WEEKLY frequency 'recurrence_count' => 3,
 ]);
 ```